Use of Dog Nappies and Diapers

 Incontinency at old age

 During the final year, as with many old dogs, they can start to become incontinent.
 Fortunately, it wasn't too bad with our dog, at least it wasn't on a daily basis, I would say it was about once a week or two.
 But if it was daily, it would defnitely be a nightmare.
-Because there is a pretty high chance that the nappy will be soiled, I would recommend using disposable ones, because washing wee is not fun plus the disposable ones are fairly dry to touch so the dog stay relatively clean.
+If there is a pretty high chance that the nappy will be soiled, I would recommend using disposable ones, because washing wee is not fun plus the disposable ones are dry to touch so the dog stay relatively clean.

 Female dogs in heat